Frequently Asked Questions

 Refacing.....

-Example of Refacing: Before, slab pine door
+Example of Refacing: Before, there were these dated pine doors

-And after; new Shaker style doors
+And after; all new Shaker style doors.
+Looks like a brand new kitchen!

 Replacing.....

-Replacing is when you have to do actual remodeling.
 It involves removing plumbing, electrical, typically flooring along with tearing out all your cabinetry and buying new cabinetry to get installed.

 This is only needed if you need to change the layout of your kitchen or you have actual damage to the cabinet boxes for example.